"Any Time, Any Place"

 relieving troops in combat.

-The island of Grenada I took the morning
+The island of Grenada the morning of the

 The mission was to secure the safety of